 - Whakatupu mātauranga: The exploration and creation of knowledge.

 These activities maximise the contribution of the Foundation to the education and survival of Māori as a people through the provision of financial and other assistance to TWoR, the staff (including kaiāwhina) and the students of TWoR.
 All actions taken by the Board are in accordance with the kaupapa tuku iho as set out in the Foundation Trust Deed.

 WHAT WE DO

 Whakatipu: We manage and grow the Trust fund through prudent investments to deliver on the Foundation’s purposes as set out above.
-The total equity of the Trust Fund has grown from its initial settlement amount of $17.9m to $25.9m (as at 30 November 2019).
+The total equity of the Trust Fund has grown from its initial settlement amount of $17.9m in 2011 to $24.1m (as at 30 March 2020).

 Tohatoha: We currently deliver on our purposes by: